AgoraIO/Docs-Source/cloud-recording/develop/playback.md

   Use the start timestamp of the recording, provided by Agora Cloud Recording, to achieve synchronized playbac
 ---

-Synchronizing the playback of recorded files with other stream files, such as online whiteboards, courseware, or messages, is essential for recreating real-time scenarios in various applications.
+Synchronizing the playback of recorded files with other stream files, such as online whiteboards, courseware, or messages, is essential for recreating real-time use-cases in various applications.
 Whether you're building educational platforms, hosting virtual training sessions, conducting business presentations, or enabling collaborative teamwork, synchronized playback helps deliver a seamless and engaging user experience.
 This guide explains how to achieve synchronized playback using the start timestamp provided by Agora Cloud Recording.

 ## Prerequisites